 There are a number of alternatives that can help to block DHT, which you should consider trying instead.

 Keep in mind that blocking DHT is NOT the most important part of reversing hair loss.
 It is DHT sensitivity that is really the crucial difference that leads to hair follicle miniaturization.

 So, instead of focusing on lowering your DHT levels, focus on lowering sensitivity.
-I reveal the key to doing this in my course.
+I reveal the key to doing this in my course, the Equilibrium Program.

 However here are a few quick green tea alternatives:

-Pumpkin seed oil: PSO, as it’s sometimes called has been proven to increase hair count when used as a supplement after 24 weeks.
+However, PSO has also been proven to increase hair count when used as a supplement after 24 weeks.